1871fotc/1871fotc.github.io/docs/research/peter-mccauley.md

 ### Inscription

 > To the memory of Peter, son of Peter Macauley, private in H.M.
-17^th^ Regiment of Foot, who was accidentally drowned on 5th January, 1832, aged 15 years and 8 months. <br>
+17^th^ Regiment of Foot, <br>
+> who was accidentally drowned on 5th January, 1832, aged 15 years and 8 months. <br>
 > A lovely boy, possessed of every charm, <br>
 > Could not thy tyrant's fatal dart disarm. <br>
 > Engaging sweetness met the destined foe, <br>